bitsgalore/epubPolicyTests/readme.md

 ## Contents of this repository

-Custom-made *EPUB* test files.
-The files were specifically created for the purpose of testing an automated procedure to validate *EPUB*s  against KB institutional policies.
+A set of *EPUB* test files, specifically created for the purpose of testing an automated procedure to validate *EPUB*s  against KB institutional policies.
 These policies require the following:

 * Files must be valid *EPUB* (version 2 or 3)
 * File may not contain DRM or encryption (edge case: font mangling, should be permitted)